Opinion | The GOP convention just ripped the mask off Trump’s corruption and lies

 If they get away with this, what will be left of our political system?

 These stakes were illustrated with unsettling clarity by Pam Bondi’s speech on Tuesday night.
-The former attorney general of Florida oozed a phony air of sincerity while recycling entirely debunked nonsense about Biden’s son Hunter and Ukraine.
+The former attorney general of Florida oozed a phony air of sincerity while recycling entirely debunked nonsense about Joe Biden’s son Hunter and Ukraine.
 The Biden campaign didn’t take the bait.

 This is not a moment we should allow to slide by.
 Taken along with the blatant lawbreaking at the convention on Tuesday, it all demonstrates a level of seething contempt for our political system and institutions — and even for the very idea that there should be baseline standards in political competition — that the media still struggles to convey faithfully.